sensiasoft/sensorhub/_docs/2015-03-10-adding-new-module.md

 ---
 layout: page
-title:  "Adding New SensorHub Modules"
+title:  "Create New SensorHub Maven Modules"
 date:   2015-03-10 10:40:56
 categories: 1.0 tutorial
 ---

-SensorHub enforces a modular design by making sure all contributions are made through valid modules (or plugins).
-This tutorial explains how to create a new module in Eclipse.
+SensorHub enforces a modular design by making sure all contributions are made through valid modules (or plugins), which are themselves packaged as Maven Modules.
+This tutorial explains how to create a new Maven module in Eclipse.

 ## Create a new Maven module